n8n-io/n8n-docs/docs/reference/glossary.md

 n8n uses the .env file to control how n8n works.
 You can set items such as username and password for the editor or your timezone using this file.
 See the [n8n docs](https://docs.n8n.io/reference/server-setup.html#_6-create-env-file) for more details.

+To learn more about the *.env* file, read [Manage Environemnt Variables in your NodeJS Application with dotenv](https://itnext.io/manage-environment-variables-in-your-nodejs-application-with-dotenv-520914a9254b).

 # Account
 Service which allows a user to connect to a computer system or network.
 User's identity is confirmed through shared [credentials](#Credentials).
+Also known as a *user account*.

 Many of the [nodes](#Node) in n8n require you to have an account with the service for which the [node](#Node) was built.

+For further reading, please see [User Account](https://www.techopedia.com/definition/13458/user-account) and [User (computing)](https://en.wikipedia.org/wiki/User_(computing)).

 # API
 An acronym for *Application Programming Interface*, it is a framework for sharing text information by providing a specifically formatted [URL](#URL) to retrieve desired information.

 APIs are a critical part of many n8n [nodes](#Node) and [workflows](#Workflow).
 The [nodes](#Node) talk to the API that is provided by a service on the internet and n8n [workflows](#Workflow) allow these APIs to talk to each other.

+For a more detailed understanding of APIs, see [What is API: Definition, Types, Specifications, Documentation](https://www.altexsoft.com/blog/engineering/what-is-api-definition-types-specifications-documentation/).

 **See also:**
 - [Header](#Header)